hj-n/dataset-adaptive-dr/README.md

 ## Reproducing the Experiments

 The followings are the steps to reproduce the experiments in the paper.
 The experiments produces the raw data file that are used to generate the tables and figures in the paper.
-Note that the visualizations and tables cannot be fully reproduced as they need post-editing using other tools (e.g., LaTeX, PowerPoint, R), but we made the code to produce the **matplotlib figures** as less asthetic counterparts of the ones in the paper.

 ### Setup